inspec/inspec/docs/dsl_resource.md

 class GordonConfig < Inspec.resource(1)
   name 'gordon_config'

-  # Restrict to only run on the below platforms
+  # Restrict to only run on the below platforms (if none were given, all OS's supported)
   supports platform_family: 'fedora'
   supports platform: 'centos', release: '6.9'
   # Supports `*` for wildcard matcher in the release